-Section 10 bonds are different to ‘section 9 good behaviour bonds’ in so far as the latter come with a criminal conviction and can last up to five years.
+Section 10 bonds (now conditional release order without conviction) are different to ‘section 9 good behaviour bonds’ in so far as the latter come with a criminal conviction and can last up to five years.

 Section 10(2) of the Act provides guidance on when a court can deal with a case under section 10(1)(b):